masterpointio/masterpoint.io/content/updates/terraform-controller-overview.md

 ```

-Let's focus on some of them.
+Let's quickly discuss some of these fields.

 ### Backend options